getify/foi-lang/formalization-work/Foi-Specification.md

 ----

-`AllocateStructure("Record", entries)` reduces the entries list to a Record value applying rightmost-wins deduplication on colliding named keys per §1.5.3: each named key retains the value of its last-appearing entry in the input list, and positional keys are preserved by their integer identity. `AllocateStructure("Tuple", entries)` retains all entries in input order without deduplication.
+`AllocateStructure("Record", entries)` and `AllocateStructure("Tuple", entries)` each reduce the entries list applying rightmost-wins deduplication on colliding keys per §1.5.3: every key -- named or integer -- retains the value of its last-appearing entry in the input list.
+Integer keys retain their integer identity in both cases.
+In the Tuple case the integer keys *are* the positional sequence: the result is ordered by integer key rather than by source position, and any index below the highest key with no entry holds `empty`.
+In the Record case positional entries occupy their integer slots with no filling; a read of an unoccupied slot resolves to `empty` per §2.12.1. `AllocateStructure("Empty")` produces the empty structured value of §1.5.5.

 #### §1.5.2 Tuple-Form Literals